dtcenter/MET/met/docs/Users_Guide/README.rst

 lines are read in and processed.
 The MODE line options are numerous.
-They fall into seven categories: toggles, multiple set string options, multiple set integer options, integer max/min options, date/time max/min options, floating-point max/min options, and miscellaneous options.
-In order to be applied, the options must be uncommented (i.e. remove  the "//" marks) before running.
-These options are described in subsequent sections.
+They fall into seven categories: toggles, multiple set string options, multiple set integer options, integer max/min options, date/time max/min options, floating-point max/min options, and miscellaneous options. **In order to be applied, the options must be uncommented (i.e. remove  the "//" marks) before running.** These options are described in subsequent sections.
+Please note that this configuration file is processed differently than the other config files.